Nights-Software/ns-docs/resources/nightShifts.md

 ensure map
 ```

-1. Restart your server and check your server console to see whether the nearest-postal and map resources have started.
+1. Restart your server and check your server console to see whether the nearest-postal and map resource have started.

 ## Downloading & Installing Night Discord API (Dependency)